oalseraye/Adidas-Sales-Dataset-Analysis/README.md

 ## File Descriptions <a name="files"></a>

 There is the Analysis notebook available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.
-Also, you can find the dataset in Data folder.
+Also, you can find the dataset in the Data folder.

 ## Results<a name="results"></a>